 Because there are so many examples of this trope, they have been categorized by genre for your viewing convenience.

-- The Chaos-Master from the 11th book in the Lone Wolf series of gamebooks.
+- The Chaos-Master from the 11th book in this series of gamebooks.
 It's a hideously hard fight if you don't bring the Sommerswerd along.
 If you do?
 Chances are you will die horribly.
 There's a particularly infamous Let's Play of Book 11 that had the players redo the Chaos-Master fight twenty-seven times before they finally won.
 It's that hard.

 - The Vordak fight on the skyship deserves special mention.
 If you don't have the Sommerswerd, you have a grand total of four rounds to win two fights; fail, and the skyship explodes and you're toast.
 If your starting Combat Skill is too low, it is IMPOSSIBLE to win this fight.
 It was so bad that Joe Dever gracious extended the time limit to six rounds in the Mongoose Publishing re-release.